A-Gr33n/Milestone-Project-3/README.md

 4. As a first-time and returning user, I want to edit and update my created recipes whenever I discover improvements or variations.
 5. As a first-time visitor and returning user, I want to easily delete any recipes I've created that I no longer wish to keep on the website.

-### User's goal
+### User's purpose

- * The website's purpose is to allow the user to find share update and delete recipes.
+The user's purpose in using this recipe app is to streamline and enhance their culinary experience.
+With the ability to create, read, update, and delete records, this app empowers them to effortlessly manage their collection of recipes.
+Whether they're an amateur cook looking to experiment with new dishes or a seasoned chef seeking to organize their culinary creations, this app offers a user-friendly platform for all their recipe needs.
+By allowing them to create new recipes, access existing ones, make adjustments based on personal preferences or ingredient availability, and remove outdated or unused recipes, this app is a versatile tool that ensures they can easily curate their own personalized cookbook, making cooking and meal planning a seamless and enjoyable process.

 ---
 ## Design